Ekbal41/napnux-docs/docs/get-started/nux-cli.md

 ├── apps
 ├── views
 ├── public
-├── root.js
+├── handler.js
-├── server.js
+├── index.js
 └── package.json

 ```

 **apps:** This directory houses your individual apps.
 Each app has its own subdirectory containing views, static files, styles, and an `index.js` file.
 **views:** This directory contains shared views/templates that can be used across different apps.
 **public:** This directory is used to serve static files such as images, CSS, and JavaScript for your apps.
-**root.js:** This file defines the root Napnux app.
+**handler.js:** This file defines all the routes on / , Ex: /about, /contact.
-**server.js:** This is the main entry point for your Napnux server.
+**index.js:** This is the main entry point for your Napnux server.
 **package.json:** The package file for your project, which includes dependencies and scripts.

 The generated project structure helps you build and manage multiple apps within a single project, allowing you to create modular and organized applications.